mtth/kit/README.rst

    In [2]: requests.get('http://localhost:5000/').json()
    Out[2]: {u'message': u'Welcome!'}

-Right now, the app is running using the default configuration.
-We can change that by adding configuration options to the ``project.cfg`` file.
-At the same time, we can tell our project to store the database on disk instead of in memory.
-The new configuration file looks like this:
+Right now, the Flask app is running using the default configuration.
+We can change this by adding configuration options to the ``project.cfg`` file.
+For example, we will enable testing and debugging for easier bag tracking.
+At the same time, we tell our project to store the database on disk (instead of the default in memory SQLite store used by Flasker).
+Our configuration file now looks like this:

 .. code:: cfg